-''' Sarsa (on-policy TD control) for estimating Q \approx q
+Sarsa (on-policy TD control) for estimating $Q \approx q$

-Initialize Q(s,a), \forall s \in \mathcal{S}, a \in \mathcal{A}(s), arbitrarily, and Q(terminal\text{-}state, \cdot) = 0
+Initialize $Q(s, a)$, for all $s \in S, a \in \mathcal{A}(s)$, arbitrarily, and $Q(terminal-state, \cdot) = 0$

 Repeat (for each episode):

 Initialize S

-Choose A from S using policy derived from Q (e.g., \epsilon\text{-}greedy)
+Choose A from S using policy derived from Q (e.g., ε -greedy)

 Repeat (for each step of episode):

-Take action A, observe R, S'
+Take action A , observe R , S'

-Choose A' from S' using policy derived from Q (e.g., \epsilon\text{-}greedy)
+Choose A' from S' using policy derived from Q (e.g., ε -greedy)

-Q(S,A) \leftarrow Q(S,A) + \alpha \left[R + \gamma Q(S',A') - Q(S,A)\right]
+$Q(S,A) \leftarrow Q(S,A) + \alpha \left[R + \gamma Q(S',A') - Q(S,A) \right]$

-S \leftarrow S'; A \leftarrow A';
+$S \leftarrow S'; A \leftarrow A';$

 until S is terminal

-'''

 The convergence properties of the Sarsa algorithm depend on the nature of the policy's dependence on Q. For example, one could use ε -greedy or ε -soft policies.
-According to Satinder Singh (personal communication), Sarsa converges with probability 1 to an optimal policy and action-value function as long as all state-action pairs are visited an infinite number of times and the policy converges in the limit to the greedy policy (which can be arranged, for example, with ε -greedy policies by setting $\varepsilon = 1/t$), but this result has not yet been published in the literature.
+Sarsa converges with probability 1 to an optimal policy and action-value function as long as all state-action pairs are visited an infinite number of times and the policy converges in the limit to the greedy policy (which can be arranged, for example, with ε -greedy policies by setting $\varepsilon = 1/t$).

-Example 6.5: Windy Gridworld Shown inset in Figure 6.4 is a standard gridworld, with start and goal states, but with one difference: there is a crosswind upward through the middle of the grid.
+Example 6.5: Windy Gridworld Shown inset in Figure 6.3 is a standard gridworld, with start and goal states, but with one difference: there is a crosswind upward through the middle of the grid.
 The actions are the standard four-up, down, right, and left-but in the middle region the resultant next states are shifted upward by a "wind," the strength of which varies from column to column.
 The strength of the wind is given below each column, in number of cells shifted upward.
 For example, if you are one cell to the right of the goal, then the action left takes you to the cell just above the goal.
 Let us treat this as an undiscounted episodic task, with constant rewards of -1 until the goal state is reached.

-Figure 6.4: Results of Sarsa applied to a gridworld (shown inset) in which movement is altered by a location-dependent, upward "wind."
+Figure 6.3: Results of Sarsa applied to a gridworld (shown inset) in which movement is altered by a locationdependent, upward "wind."
 A trajectory under the optimal policy is also shown.

-The graph in Figure 6.4 shows the results of applying ε -greedy Sarsa to this task, with $\varepsilon = 0.1$, $\alpha = 0.5$, and the initial values Q(s, a) = 0 for all s, a.
+The graph in Figure 6.3 shows the results of applying ε -greedy Sarsa to this task, with $\varepsilon = 0.1$, $\alpha = 0.5$, and the initial values Q(s, a) = 0 for all s, a.
 The increasing slope of the graph shows that the goal is reached more and more quickly over time.
 By 8000 time steps, the greedy policy was long since optimal (a trajectory from it is shown inset); continued ε -greedy exploration kept the average episode length at about 17 steps, two more than the minimum of 15.
 Note that Monte Carlo methods cannot easily be used on this task because termination is not guaranteed for all policies.
 If a policy was ever found that caused the agent to stay in the same state, then the next episode would never end.
 Step-by-step learning methods such as Sarsa do not have this problem because they quickly learn during the episode that such policies are poor, and switch to something else.

 Exercise 6.9: Windy Gridworld with King's Moves Re-solve the windy gridworld task assuming eight possible actions, including the diagonal moves, rather than the usual four.
 How much better can you do with the extra actions?
-Can you do even better by including a ninth action that causes no movement at all other than that caused by the wind?
+Can you do even better by including a ninth action that causes no movement at all other than that caused by the wind? \Box